What Are Color Schemes in Art?

 Complementary Color Scheme

-Complementary colors are opposite to each other on the color wheel.
+Complementary colors are opposite each other on the color wheel.
 When placed next to each other, there is an extremely strong contrasting and vibrant effect.
 If overused, your painting may become jarring and uncomfortable to look at.

 You should select a dominant color and use the other color as an accent.
 In van Gogh's sunflower painting below, he used a dull background of blue to complement the orange for the flowers.